ddabapps/duse/README.md

 _DUSE_ is available as either a 32 bit or 64 bit Windows application.
 Download the appropriate version from the _Releases_ tab on [GitHub](https://github.com/ddabapps/duse).
 The program comes in a zip file which you should unzip.

-There is no installer for this simple program.
-Simply copy the `.exe` file to a folder on your computer or on a USB drive.
-If you have the 32 bit version the executable file is named `DUSE32.exe` while the 64 bit version is `DUSE64.exe`.
+The 64 bit program is named `DUSE.exe` while the 32 bit program is named `DUSE32.exe`.
+There is no installer.
+You simply need to copy the appropriate `.exe` file to a folder on your computer or on a USB drive.
 You can copy this `README.md` file to the same location if you wish.

 When it is first run, _DUSE_ will write data to a `config` sub-directory of whichever folder you put it in.
 For that reason you may prefer to place the program in its own folder.